Near-term weather forecasts get powerful boost from new computer model

-The Rapid Refresh model was developed at NOAA’s Earth System Research Laboratory (ESRL) in Boulder, Colo. in collaboration with NOAA’s National Centers for Environmental Prediction (NCEP) in Camp Springs, Md.
+The Rapid Refresh model was developed at NOAA’s Earth System Research Laboratories (ESRL) in Boulder, Colo. in collaboration with NOAA’s National Centers for Environmental Prediction (NCEP) in Camp Springs, Md.
 It provides NOAA’s most rapidly updated weather forecast, updating every hour with a new forecast extending out 18-hours for North America.
 Such forecasts are especially important in aviation, where fast-developing weather conditions can affect safety and efficiency, but they are also important for severe weather and energy-related forecasting.

 “When accurate and timely weather modeling is needed most, the new Rapid Refresh model delivers,” said Louis Uccellini, Ph.D., director, NOAA’s National Centers for Environmental Prediction, a part of NOAA’s National Weather Service.
 “This new tool ensures that forecasts are the best they can be by using the latest science and computer techniques in effort to create a more weather-ready nation.”

 The United States is the only country in the world that updates computer model forecasts every hour using the latest observations from an extensive network of ground- and satellite-based sensors, radars and aircraft, said CIRES Fellow Stan Benjamin, lead developer of the new model and a research meteorologist at ESRL.